laminas/laminas-code/doc/book/zend.code.migration.md

-# Upgrade
+# Upgrade/Migration guide

-All changes required for users to upgrade to newer versions of this library will be documented or referenced here.
+All changes required for users to upgrade to newer versions of `zendframework/zend-code` will be documented or referenced here.

 ## 2.* -> 3.0.0